The Personal Injury Law Changes in Florida 2023

 Bad Faith Law Adjustments

 According to the new personal injury laws, the bad faith legal framework for insurance claims has been adjusted.
-Now, negligence alone doesn’t mean that there was bad faith on behalf of one party.
-A claimant for damages also has to act in good faith when furnishing information to the court and settling an insurance claim.
+Now, negligence alone doesn’t mean there was bad faith on behalf of one party.
+A claimant for damages must also act in good faith when furnishing information to the court and settling an insurance claim.

 Put another way, an insurance company needs to be specifically shown to be mishandling claims as a business practice to be liable for further damages.
 Accidental mishandling or negligence isn’t sufficient for successful claims any longer.

-On top of that, insurers can limit bad-faith liability if there are multiple claimants in a single legal action.
+In addition, insurers can limit bad-faith liability if multiple claimants are involved in a single legal action.
 They can do this by paying the total policy amount before settlement negotiations start.

-This is one of the most troubling changes, as the potential for bad-faith liability was often the only thing keeping an insurance company honest in their claims handling.
-Reducing or completely removing the potential for bad-faith is almost certain to lead to more predatory and unfair claims handling on the part of insurers.
+This is one of the most troubling changes, as the potential for bad-faith liability was often the only thing keeping an insurance company honest in its claims handling.
+Reducing or completely removing the potential for bad-faith is almost certain to lead to more predatory and unfair claims handling by insurers.

 Letter of Protection Disclosure Requirements